 06 of 09

 I love this recipe for its hearty flavor and incredibly easy preparation.
 The beer gives the dish a deep, robust flavor.
 For the best Irish flavor, use Guinness Stout or another stout.
 What's more, you can use boneless beef chuck or round stew meat instead of the lamb with equally delicious results.
-Serve with garlic mashed potatoes, and warm Irish Soda Bread.
+Serve with garlic mashed potatoes.

 07 of 09